bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 2. The file displayed is the json encoding of the Table I data, "Task Set Used by Existing Work".

-3. To execute this task set for runtime comparison, see Element No.5: Runtime Comparison of Different Algorithms - Table III.a
+3. To execute this task set for runtime comparison, see [Element No.5: Runtime Comparison of Different Algorithms - Table III.a](https://github.com/bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018#element-no5---runtime-comparison-of-different-algorithms---table-iiia)

 ### Element No.4 - A More General Task Set - Task Set 2 - Table II

-1. Navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and, in the terminal, __enter__:
+1. In the terminal navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and, __enter__:

     ```sh
     cat taskSet2.json